40 SPEAKERS CONFIRMED

 Patrick Grant is a British fashion designer and director of Norton & Sons of Savile Row, E. Tautz and Community Clothing which is a ‘social enterprise with a simple mission – to make excellent quality affordable clothes for men and women, to create great jobs for skilled workers and by doing this help to restore real pride in Britain’s textile communities’.
 He is also a judge on television series, The Great British Sewing Bee.

-Jess Lea-Wilson is brand manager of the globally renowned Welsh salt producer Halen Mon.
-She is the author of Do Sea Salt: The Magic of Seasoning.
-She knows a lot about salt and is also a champion of sustainable food production and a public speaker.
+David Lea-Wilson is co-founder of the globally renowned Welsh salt producer Halen Mon.
+He is the author of Do Sea Salt: The Magic of Seasoning.
+He knows a lot about salt and is also a champion of sustainable food production.

 Karen Scofield Seal